 Building a successful app requires you to think like a user.
-In some vacation rental apps (even Airbnb), the host can cancel the booking at the 11th hour.
+In some booking apps (even Airbnb), the host can cancel the booking at the 11th hour.
 If you have been in this situation before, you would find yourself swore never to use this app.

 But, your app can do better.
 You can reduce last-minute cancellations by simply:

 - Adding a cancellation fee: For every last minute cancellation by the host, the host will incur a cancellation fee.

 - Add # of cancellations to the profile of host: This will not only just improve the trustworthiness of a legit host but would also force them to only cancel a booking when they absolutely have no other options